 To browse through all the editions of the Referee is to take a journey through the history of a company and a country, as well as to learn something of the various trades and citizens catered for by the handbook.
 One sees reference to old LYSAGHT® brand names, prices, terms, how to detect signs of or treat ague, apoplexy, delirium tremens, rupture, snake bite, sore feet or sunstroke.
 Key highlights in Australian history can also be noted, such as the conversion from imperial to metric systems of weights and measures and implementation of the decimal currency system.

-The LYSAGHT® Referee is a sought after publication with many avid collectors endeavouring to grow complete sets of the thirty-two editions.
+The LYSAGHT® Referee is a sought-after publication with many avid collectors endeavouring to grow complete sets of the thirty-five editions.
 Early editions of the handbook have been known to be sold in second-hand bookstores and in more recent years have even been available for auction on the internet.